Baltimore Water Quality at a Glance

 Flush Pipes Properly

-If water has been sitting in pipes for 6+ hours, run cold water for 1-2 minutes before using for drinking or cooking.
-Always use cold water for consumption to minimize potential metal exposure.
+If water sat in pipes >6 hours, run cold water 1–2 minutes before drinking/cooking.
+Always use cold water for consumption.

 Report Issues